 Some dissolved CO2 is present in the still ciders.
 The small bubble in the petillant ciders is achieved by gentle reintroduction of CO2 at very low temperatures through a stone, then letting cider stand until bubbles are tiny and gradually released.

 Future plans; We’ll keep experimenting with single-variety ciders (Kingston Black and Ashmead’s Kernel have pushed up the cider price ceiling in a very helpful way in recent years).
 But, as seasons pass, we are increasingly convinced that the best, most pleasing ciders are made by the blending of a number of different apple varieties.
 Very few apple varieties contain the balance of acids, sugars, and tannins to make a ‘complete’ cider on their own – even the very best ones usually want company in tanks, barrels, and bottles.
-Meanwhile, we’ve begun work on a new notion, ‘Dooryard Cider,’ which will vary from batch to batch more than our established ciders do.
 As for aging, we have done a few tiny experimental bottlings, one of 2003 Ashmead’s Kernel that distinctly improved from year to year for about four years, then seemed to level out.
 We sold it in 2008.
 On the whole, though, we think it’s unlikely for most ciders to continue improving after maybe a year of maturing in barrels or tanks.
 Most good orchard-based cider gets as fabulous as it’s going to be within a year or so.
 Our ciders hold very nicely in bottle at cellar temps for 3-5 years, after which we think probably their more subtle, flowery charms tend to wilt.
 They may be replaced with funkier perfumes, however: we’re finding among certain ciderphiles a keen interest in senior ciders (10 years?).
 This is yet another unknown region in the future of American cidermaking.